BytomDAO/vapor/README.md

 ### Reward distribution tool

-AAfter the supernode and alternative node receive the reward from the node, they will allocate the reward
+After the supernode and alternative node receive the reward from the node, they will allocate the reward

 according to the interest rate.